satvik1402/Room-booking-system-for-colleges/README.md

   - Vite for build tooling
   - TanStack Query for data fetching
   - Tailwind CSS for styling
-  - Shadcn UI components

 - **Backend**:
   - Node.js with Express
   - TypeScript
-  - In-memory storage (can be extended to use a database)
+  - Mongodb and local storage

 ## Project Structure